 Anyone living within our practice area is eligible to register.
-You are required to complete either your NHS card or a registration form, which is available from reception.
-You will be given a patient questionnaire to complete requesting details of your lifestyle and previous medical history and medication.
+You are required to complete either your NHS card or a registration form (GMS1 form), which is available from reception or online.
+You will be given a patient health questionnaire to complete requesting details of your lifestyle and previous medical history and medication.
 A new patient health check by our Healthcare Assistant will also be offered to all new patients over the age of 16 years.
 You have a right to express your preference to see any member of the practice team, providing they are available at the time of your choice.

 Live within boundary area?

 To be eligible to register at the practice, you must live within the practice catchment area.
 The practice covers the area approximately 1½ miles in radius from the surgery.
 A detailed map of the practice area may be seen, by request, at the reception desk.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 If you wish to pre-register click on the link below to open the form.
 When you have completed all of the details, click on the "Send" button to mail your form to us.
 You will not be registered with us until you have supplied proof of address (a utility bill, bank statement or tenancy agreement dated in the last 3 months) and photographic ID (ie driving licence or passport) to reception.
 Please note that Online registration forms will be kept for a maximum of 4 weeks.